OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/resolveReference.md

 * Else if relative URL provided:
   * Return the repository directly using the relative URL, or return 404 if not found

-### OLD Rules for Resolution of a Reference
-OCL resolves a reference to a repository version (source, collection, codesystem, valueset, conceptmap) by following this process:
-1. If relative reference, then convert to full URI by prepending the default OCL namespace: “http://api.openconceptlab.org”
-2. If scope is set within a namespace: First, attempt to resolve the canonical URL within the namespace
-3. If scope is global or the canonical URL could not be resolved based on the above rules (and if `oldstyle=false`): Attempt to resolve the canonical URL with the Global Canonical URL Registry
-4. If the above rules do not resolve, then the reference cannot be resolved based on the current state of OCL

-### Open Questions
-- Option to resolve to a version-less repo, rather than a specific repo version?
-- Optional URL parameter that returns the full list of repositories that OCL could resolve a URL to across all namespaces that a requesting user has access to?
-- Remove "oldstyle" param from the docs?
-This was conceived as a temporary hack to resolve version-less "relative URLs" to HEAD instead of latest released, but I don't think that it was ever implemented? -- note that version-less "canonical URLs" should always resolve to latest
-- Also support `url` as an inline request param (in addition to namespace)?
-This would allow basic requests for a single url/namespace to be embedded entirely in the request URL for simplicity
-- Add to the docs:
+### Add to this doc
+- Updates to allow $resolveReference to be used internally to resolve mappings
+- Permissions
 - Example request/response for a single reference (the example below is for a batch)
 - Status codes for found/not found
 - Example of a response for a batch request where some references resolved and others did not

+### Future Considerations
+- Support `url` as an inline GET request param (in addition to namespace)?
+This would allow basic requests for a single url/namespace to be embedded entirely in the request URL for simplicity, but is not RESTful
+- Optional URL parameter that returns the full list of repositories that OCL could resolve a URL to across all namespaces that a requesting user has access to?

 ## Reference syntax
 A non-exhaustive list of examples for the "inline" and "expanded" reference syntax: